Where to Stay in Mexico City

 Did you know you can travel to Mexico right now?
 Mexico city is the perfect destination for the cooped-up-at-home traveler looking for their next adventure.
 Check out our guide on where to stay in Mexico city for a great time!

 If you are hoping to visit Mexico City in the near future, you are in for an unforgettable vacation.
-As a city that’s both cosmopolitan and ancient, this Latin American city has a unique charm that’s hard to find anywhere else.
+As a city and destination that’s both cosmopolitan and ancient, this Latin American city has a unique charm that’s hard to find anywhere else.
 Assuming that you have planned a great itinerary, let us help you with where to stay in Mexico City.

 Deciding where to stay in Mexico is a tough choice as it’s one of the largest cities in the world.
 Also, not every part of the city offers the same experience or even safe, for that matter.
 So, it’s best to pick a neighborhood that caters to your expectations when you are touring in Mexico City.